 What to do if You Can’t Find a Bank that will Accept Change

-With fewer and fewer banks accepting change these days, you might want to find an alternative.
-The one that’s most commonly known as Coinstar.
+With fewer and fewer banks accepting change these days, you might want to find alternative free coin exchanges.
+The best way is to use coin machines known as Coinstar.

 Coinstar’s coin-counting machines are in the lobbies of various groceries, retail stores, drug stores, and even some banks.

-Currently, Coinstar charges a painfully whopping 11.9% fee if you want to cash out your coins for paper money.
+Currently, Coinstar’s fee is a painfully whopping 11.9% if you want to cash out your coins for paper money.
 Ouch.

 However – don’t despair.
-Coinstar also offers gift card options that allow you to avoid that fee.
+The Coinstar Kiosk also offers e-gift card options that allow you to avoid that fee.
 The gift cards are for popular places, so you don’t have to worry about getting stuck with a card you’ll never use.

-To use Coinstar, throw your change into the Coinstar machine.
+The best part about using Coinstar?
+It’s the easy way to get your coins counted, without having to do it yourself.
+To use Coinstar, throw your change into the Coinstar machine, and sit back as the machine counts your change.
 Then, once your coins are processed, you’ll be given the following options:

 - Cash-out and get paper money (which will include Coinstar fee)

-- Choose an egift card that will print out on paper (no fee)
+- Choose an egift card that will print out on paper (no fee – your best option)

 - Apply your amount to your Amazon Balance (you can use this instead of a debit or credit card at Amazon)

-- Donate your change to a charity (Coinstar has several different charities you can directly donate to)
+- Donate your change to a charity (Coinstar has several different charitable donations that you can directly donate to through their machine)

 If you choose the second or third option, you will be able to change your coins for cash for free.
 The following gift card options should be available at any Coinstar locations: